Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Versioning-Itemz/Concept-Of-Versioning-Itemz.md

 ItemzApp shall allow removing history of Itemz.
 Main usage of ItemzApp is to produce requirements that are suppose to be used as a basis for the future work / delivery.
 Many contributors shall provide input for maintaining Itemz within ItemzApp.
 Over period of time, such historical change log might not be that important and removing it would benefit overall performance of the application.

 Defined requirements generally goes through many rounds of review and adjustments.
 This changes are mainly cosmetic changes to the description and/or few other properties associated with the Itemz.
 What is important is to allow users to keep refining Itemz definition so that it becomes clearer and complete so that execution can be executed to the best possible quality to satisfy end-users.
 That said, such small changes are obsolete over time and they don&#39;t carry much value.
-That is why we have to design ItemzApp in such a way that that allows removing old and obsolete history change log.
+That is why we have to design ItemzApp in such a way that it would allows removing old and obsolete history change log.

 Let&#39;s take an example here to explain the same.